masteringmodernpayments/book/basic_integration.md

 end
 ```

 `#new` and `#success` are just placeholders for rendering the corresponding views.
 The real action happens in `#create`, where we look up the product and actually charge the customer.
+The

 ## Views